hacker65536/myit/docker/docker_install.md

 ```bash
 sudo service docker start
 ```
-add the ec2-user to the docker group for execute commands without using sudo
+add the ec2-user to the docker group for execute commands without using sudo  . require relogin
 ```bash
 sudo usermod -a -G docker ec2-user
 ```